 Likewise, the same conceptual rule-changes have occurred in the kitchen design world.
 The ‘purse/belt/shoes’ rule in fashion translates to ‘hardware/lighting/appliances’ in the kitchen design language.
 What we find now is that many homeowners are choosing to break the ‘hardware and fixtures must match’ rule and opting for multi-finish solutions instead.

-To clarify— it’s not out-of-style to match hardware and lighting fixtures.
+To clarify— it’s not uncommon to match hardware and lighting fixtures.
 Despite the aforementioned fluctuation in style-rules, it hasn’t gone so far that matching finishes is anywhere near faux-pas status.
 Here's a rule of thumb: matching fixtures is a safe and proven method for tidying up a kitchen design, particularly when the room is on the smaller side.

 The reality is that sometimes it's not even possible to match every fixture.
 And another reality?
 In a world where open floor plans have become the norm, there is way more visual input to consider.
 These circumstances have liberated us from some of the classic design rules that may have frowned upon some of our more creative ideas.